michelled/weavly.org/src/robot-activities/dashs-house.md

 ## Steps

 * Find two dollhouses, or build them with Lego or cardboard, or just draw two pictures of different houses, one for Dash and one for its neighbor
-* Place the two houses 3ft apart.
+* Place the two houses three feet apart.
 And place Dash in front of its house
 * Open Weavly or Block.ly. and connect with Dash robot
-* Use the coding environment to make Dash move outside of its house (Possibly two Forwards)
+* Use the coding environment to make Dash move outside of its house (possibly two Forwards)
-* Use the coding environment to take Dash back inside its house (Possibly two 90 degree turns and two forwards)
+* Use the coding environment to take Dash back inside its house (possibly two 90 degree turns and two forwards)
 * Next, try taking Dash out of its house and move it to the neighbor’s house for tea!

 ## Tips